aasparks/cryptopals-py-rkt/readme.md

 #### 34. Implement a MITM Key-Fixing Attack on Diffie-Hellman with Parameter Injection :ballot_box_with_check:

-This seemed like it would be challenging at first and I was very tempted to Google the answer to the Diffie-Hellman math, but (when you write it down) the answer is staring you face.
+This seemed like it would be challenging at first and I was very tempted to Google the answer to the Diffie-Hellman math, but (when you write it down) the answer is staring you in the face.
 The exploit here is so incredibly simple.

-#### 35. Implement DH with Negotiated Groups, and Break with Malicious 'g' Parameters :black_square_button:
+#### 35. Implement DH with Negotiated Groups, and Break with Malicious 'g' Parameters :ballot_box_with_check:

+This one was a little harder just because of g=p-1 but still pretty easy.

 #### 36. Implement Secure Remote Password (SRP) :black_square_button: